 Plus, many of these affiliate sites have a minimum payout threshold, which can be as much as $100, so you might not even see the money you earn unless you make a good amount of sales.
 There's also a holding period for earnings, so if you do earn money, like through Amazon's affiliate program, you might not see it for 60 days!

-Update 2018: Making Money Through Apps
+What About Making Money Through Apps?

 Since people have wised up to the idea that you can make money simply by spamming ads on social networks, they've moved onto other, greener grass.
 Recently, I've received lots of comments asking how to make money through apps.
 Though it's a different concept or business model, the mindset is the same.
 People want to know how to leverage something popular in order to make some extra cash.